temple-acm/site/README.md

 Temple ACM's site is built off of the [MEAN](http://mean.io) stack, which basically uses javascript/json at every layer (browser, server and database).
 The technologies involved are as follows: [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/).

 ## Getting Source
-To download the source of the website, you'll need to use git's clone feature.
-This only works if you are registered as a contributor.
+To download the source of the website, you'll need to [fork this repository](https://github.com/temple-acm/site/fork) abd use *git's clone feature*.
+That way, when you make changes you can submit a pull request to update the actual website.
 ```
-git clone git@github.com:/temple-acm/site -b revamp
+git clone git@github.com:/<YOUR GITHUB USER NAME>/site
 ```
-If you are not recognized as a contributor, you need to _fork this repository_ and *not* do a vanilla clone.

 ## Prerequisites
 * UNIX Development Environment (OSX, BSD, Linux) - If you're on Windows, try [this guide](http://www.howtogeek.com/howto/11287/how-to-run-ubuntu-in-windows-7-with-vmware-player/)